 First a point re: Charts.
-An issue with any rolling Charts past 5, 10 years etc ahead is they may show very different returns in future for ECO, NEX, H2X, WNX.
-As charts leave big falls 2008-2012, tough energy times too 2021-2023, if big drops removed, ECO/NEX/H2X/WNX may show great relative gains.
-For that reason, a view is needed too with great ECO declines like in 2008, 2021-2023 etc preserved: hence Chart below.
-From a fixed, not rolling 2008, it looks onwards (here to mid-Q4 2023).
-On longest-running ECO+tracker this could have begun 2005, yet other trackers didn't commence until later - so an earliest feasible start was 2008.

-15 years & growing, this non-rolling chart will always show at times Big declines.
-A period when fossils lagged behind green energy too.
-But relative to rolling 10 years, one vibrant difference is global green plummets 2008, 2021-2023 etc are highlighted, forever preserved.
+An issue with rolling Charts past 5, 10 years etc, is they may show very different returns in future for ECO, NEX, H2X, WNX.
+As charts leave big falls 2008-2012 and tough energy times too 2021-2024, big drops removed, ECO/NEX/H2X/WNX may show big relative gains.
+For that reason, a view is needed too with great ECO declines like 2008/09, 2021-24 etc preserved.
+Hence this Chart below.
+From a fixed, not rolling 2008, looks onwards.
+15+ years & growing, this non-rolling chart will always show times of very Big declines.
+A period fossils lag behind green too.
+But relative to a rolling 10 years, one vibrant difference is global green plummets 2008/09 and 2021-2024 etc are highlighted, forever preserved.

-Farther back, we'd note an ECO predecessor, an original Wilder-hill Hydrogen and Fuel Cells Index was informally run 1999-2007 as the world's first - calculated in-house, posted Online with Commentary, the original worldwide.
-It differed from informed work we later did on more formal live Hydrogen Economy index (H2X) from 2022.
-Given ECO's chart below picks up from 2008, we've uniquely been capturing hydrogen & fuel cells over 20 years, since 1999!
-For H2 & FCs one can visit our 20+ year-old 'predecessor site' at the Hydrogen Fuel Institute, http://h2fuelcells.org Now as noted, this chart below preserves like in amber, some big drops in the 2000s.
-Like 2009, as some trackers commenced, near peaks, and all soon plunged.
-That 2008/09 crash hit countless themes globally.
-A bog & deep mire afterwards stretched across clean and dirty energy for years mid-2010s.
-It is brightly preserved below forever.
+Farther back, we'd note an ECO predecessor, original Wilder-hill Hydrogen and Fuel Cells Index was informally run 1999-2007 and world's first - was calculated in-house, posted Online with Commentary.
+Original worldwide.
+It differed from work we later did on formal live Hydrogen Economy index (H2X) since 2022.
+Given ECO's chart below starts from 2008, we've uniquely been capturing hydrogen & fuel cells for 25+ years, since 1999!
+For H2 & FCs one can visit our 25+ year-old 'predecessor site' at Hydrogen Fuel Institute, http://h2fuelcells.org

-Note at start, that Everything in this Chart is well Down, Negative, all underwater!
-Starting from bottom, fossil oils & gas are Farthest Down, hard to see, -91% and -99%(!).
-'Above' them/ so down but less so is an excellent solar-only theme here off -83%.
-'Above' that yet still well down, up steeply at times yet with big falls 2021-2023 is ECO at -76%.
-Clearly 'highest'/or to say least down energy theme here is global NEX though down -50%.
-Broad major Indexes (Dow is removed, so not seen here for clarity) all did far, far 'better' - though differed sizably - since energy is but a sliver there.
-Generally speaking volatile ECO/NEX/H2X/WNX may really rise in climbing markets, yet clearly can also plummet hard in declining markets:
+Note at start, that Everything below in this Chart is well Down, Negative, all underwater!
+Starting from bottom, fossil oil & gas are Farthest Down, hard to see, -90% and -99%(!).
+'Above' them/ so down but less so is an excellent solar-only theme here off -85%.
+'Above' that yet still well down, up steeply at times yet with big falls 2021-2024 is ECO at -82%.
+Clearly 'highest'/or least down energy here is global NEX though down -53%.
+Broad major Indexes all did far, far 'better' - though they differ sizably since energy is but only a sliver there.
+Generally speaking, volatile ECO/NEX/H2X/WNX at times may really rise in climbing markets; yet clearly, they also can and do plummet hard in declining markets - down like a rock!: